jhimberg/paavodata/README.md

  - `.$counts`
    - original data for `pono.level == 5`
    - three aggredates version of the data for each year
- - `.$proportions counts in `.$counts` normalised into proportions.
-The normalising variable is indicated in   - `.$paavo.var` information on variables, normalisation and offset between the year (version) of Paavo-data and the actual year of data collection
+ - `.$proportions` counts in .$counts` normalised into proportions.
+The normalising variable is indicated in `.$paavo.vars`
+ - `.$paavo.var` information on variables, normalisation and offset between the year (version) of Paavo-data and the actual year of data collection

 (Note the data frame contains also a few continuous variables such as average age or income, these are averaged not summed)